programmablemd/packages/CHECKLIST.md

 ## 📝 Notes

-- The project follows the structure of https://github.com/project-dalec/dalec
+- The project follows the structure of <https://github.com/project-dalec/dalec>
-- Uses the same approach as https://github.com/surveilr/packages
+- Uses the same approach as <https://github.com/surveilr/packages>
-- Compiles using: `deno compile --allow-all --import-map=import_map.json spry_sqlpage.ts`
+- Compiles using: `deno compile --allow-all --import-map=import_map.json spry.ts`
 - All documentation is comprehensive and user-friendly
 - Build process is automated and reproducible